Temporary election signage can be placed in public right of ways. There are specific RM bylaws that dictate where signs can be placed.

 Zoning Bylaw 2019-20 - Section 4.23.2 Temporary and/or Portable Signage

-- Temporary signs must be self-supporting and must not be attached to any municipal property such as fences, benches, bus shelters, trees, street light poles or traffic signal poles.
+Temporary signs must not be attached to any municipal property such as fences, benches, trees, street light poles, or traffic signal poles.
 They may be attached to privately-owned fences, but cannot block vehicle or pedestrian line of sight, and must be made of a durable material.

-Temporary signs must not be located in "sight triangles" i.e. may not be located in such a manner as to impede the view of any pedestrian or vehicular right of way, or railway crossing;
+Temporary signs must not be located in "sight triangles" i.e. may not be located in such a manner as to impede the view of any pedestrian or vehicular right of way, or railway crossing.

-Section 4.39.22 Temporary Signs Not Requiring a Permit:
+Section 4.23.4 Temporary Signs Not Requiring a Permit

-Election signage is permitted as temporary signage and is permitted only if it is erected no more than 30 days prior to the date of the election, by-election, referendum or plebiscite and removed 24 hours following the close of voting stations;
+Election signage is permitted as temporary signage and is permitted only if it is erected no earlier than 30 days prior to the date of the election, by-election, referendum, or plebiscite and removed 24 hours following the close of voting stations.

-Section 4.39.3 Removal of Signs by the Municipality:
+Section 4.23.5 Removal of Signs by the Municipality

-Ensure you are in compliance with the election signage regulations from the Zoning Bylaw 2010-17.
+Candidates, please ensure you are in compliance with the election signage regulations from the Zoning Bylaw 2019-20.